pivotal-cf/docs-addon-fim/README.md

 # Style Guide

-Full name of the add-on for first use on the page: Pivotal File Integrity Monitoring (FIM)
+Full name of the add-on for first use on the page: File Integrity Monitoring (FIM)

 Subsequent use on the page: "File Integrity Monitoring" or "FIM"